 12.4.4.2.3 Hash-to-curve generation of the password element with ECC groups

-An SAE peer, e.g. a mesh STA or an AP, indicates support for direct hashing to obtain an ECC password element by setting the SAE hash-to-element bit in the Extended RSN Capabilities field in all Beacon and Probe Response frames.
+An SAE peer, e.g. a mesh STA or an AP, indicates support for direct hashing to obtain an ECC password element by setting to 1 the SAE hash-to-element bit in the Extended RSN Capabilities field in all Beacon and Probe Response frames.

 REVmd/D4.0 page 2563 line 47